+Do you like brown bread, because I have an easy Guinness brown bread recipe for you.
 I don’t drink Guinness beer very often, but I do love brown bread, probably more than I should.
-I don’t know why it’s so much better than plain old white bread or wheat bread for that matter, but after making some brown bread with a can of Guinness beer and a package of beer bread mix, I’m beginning to wonder if brown bread is always made with dark beer… I should google this…but for now, all I know is that this bread was ULTRA easy to make and taste’s DELICIOUS!
+I don’t know why it’s so much better than plain old white bread or wheat bread for that matter.
+But after making some brown bread with a can of Guinness beer and a package of beer bread mix, I’m beginning to wonder if brown bread is always made with dark beer… I should google this…but for now, all I know is that this bread was ULTRA easy to make and taste’s DELICIOUS!

 1 Can of Guinness Draught beer (12-14 oz) – only use 12 oz of the beer

 1 Package of beer bread mix (18oz – 19oz – most any brand will work fine)

 3 Tablespoon butter melted

 Mix 12 ounces of the Guinness with the package of beer bread mix